 St. Louis Cemetery #1

-Established by Spanish royal decree on August 14, 1789, St. Louis Cemetery #1 is not only the oldest cemetery that can be visited in New Orleans, it is also said to be the most haunted.
+Established by a Spanish royal decree on August 14, 1789, St. Louis Cemetery #1 is not only the oldest cemetery that can be visited in New Orleans, it is also said to be the most haunted.

 By the late 18th century, the city’s older cemetery — St. Peter Cemetery (no longer in existence) had begun to fill up, and the town development had reached the site’s boundaries.
 Recognizing the need for the new burial place, city administrators made plans for a new burial site which was far away from the center of population, due to fears that contagion and disease would spread.
 A below sea level swampy site on St. Louis Street was selected because high ground sites were much too expensive.